E-Levine/Oyster-Reports/README.md

 <br>
 FILE USE:<br>
 /CERP - Compiling monthly reports from Excel data files into Word doucument outputs.
 Compile quarterly summary data into html outputs and figures into Word document output.<br>
+/Data - Output of monthly summary data for CERP and PBC projects.<br>
 /DBHYDRO - Cleaning and compilation of downloaded data from DBHYDRO.
 Can summarize data for specified stations and dates within an estuary and save data output.<br>
 /DMFM - Previous export of some NFWF data to Excel for a quick graph.
 Used Bags per acre.<br>
 /FLTIG - .<br>